Magnon peak lineshape in the transverse dynamical structure factor of a magnetically polarized easy-axis $XXZ$ chain at low temperatures: Introduction

 The paper is organized as follows.
-In Sect.
-2, we remind some well known results about the one- and two-magnon spectrums of the XXZ spin chain in the regime \eqref{addcond}, \eqref{ground}.
-In Sect.
-3, within the approach, suggested in \cite{4} and already used in \cite{1}, we get a (finite-$N$) representation for $\langle\langle{\bf S}^+(q),{\bf S}^-(-q)\rangle\rangle^{\zeta_{\rm g}}$.
-In itself, the obtained formula is useless, because it depends on the sum over the total set of all finite-$N$ two-magnon wave functions, which are known exactly only for XX and Ising spin chains.
-Nevertheless, in Sect.
-4, following \eqref{susc}, we transform this sum into an integral over the total array of {\it exactly known} infinite-chain two-magnon wave functions and obtain an explicit representation for $\chi^{\zeta_{\rm g}}(\omega,q,T)$.
-The machinery applied in this section is similar to the one used in \cite{9}.
+In Sec.
+2, we note some well known results about the one- and two-magnon spectrums of the XXZ ferromagnetically polarized chain \eqref{ham}, \eqref{addcond}, and \eqref{ground}.
+In Sec.
+3, within the approach, suggested in Refs. \cite{14,15} and used in Ref. \cite{10}, we give a finite-$N$ representation for $\chi(\omega,q,T)$, which, however, is useless, because depends on the unknown total array of finite-$N$ two-magnon wave functions.
+In Sec.
+4, following Ref. \cite{17} and using the {\it exactly known} infinite set of $N=\infty$ two-magnon wave functions we get the explicit integral representation for $\chi(\omega,q,T)$.
+In Sec.
+5 we find the conditions under which in the easy-axis,

-In Sect.
-5, we reduce the obtained result to the Ising chain and compare it (in fact $\chi^{\zeta_{\rm g}}(\omega,T)$) with the well-known exact one \cite{10}, for which

-As it is shown in Sect.
-5, the first term in \eqref{exactz} describes the creation of isolated $\downarrow$-spins (Ising magnons) while the second one corresponds to transitions from $\downarrow$ to $\downdownarrows$ (Ising coupled pairs).
-Following \eqref{exactz}, we transform the obtained expression for $\chi^{\zeta_{\rm g}}(\omega,T)$ into a polar sum